sunnymui/iframe-focus-tracker/README.md

 *This only tracks each time focus changes from the window to the iframe, so it can't detect anything about what you are clicking on inside the iframe, just that the iframe itself has been interacted with*

+If you try to directly use a console.log as the callback it won't work, you need to wrap it in an anonymous function.

 #### Form + Other Embeds on the Same Page

 If you have a iframe form embed and a simple iframe button embed, clicking on the form iframe then clicking directly on the button iframe right after won't register the interaction with the button.
 You have to manually click back in the window before interactions with other iframes will be tracked.